-Federal Indicator Number Eligible Population of Students From Which A Random Sample Must be Minimum Number of Students in the Sample Method for Selecting Students Required Documentation Selected • 14 All students with disabilities who are no longer in secondary school but received some special education service during the school year (July 1-June 30) in district-operated program or under contract with other service provider.
-(Include all students who left with a credential, reached maximum age for educational services or dropped out.)
-School districts with less than 100 students with disabilities exiting, survey all students.
-School districts with 100 or more students use the sampling calculator.
-Require 95% confidence interval and plus or minus 5% margin of error.
-Same as above for larger districts Same as above
+Federal Indicator Eligible Population of Students From Which A Minimum Number of Students in the Method for Selecting Students Required Documentation Number Random Sample Must be Sample Students Documentation Number Selected Sample 14 All students with disabilities who are no longer in secondary school but received some special education service during the school year (July 1-June 30) in district-operated program or under contract with other service provider.
+(Include all students who left with a credential, reached maximum age for educational services or dropped out.) exiting, survey all Same as above for larger districts Same as above error.